nsofianos/uPick/README.md

 # uPick

 uPick is a poll maker app built with HTML and SCSS on the front-end, and NodeJS, Express, EJS, and PostgreSQL on the back-end.
 Users can search, browse, create, share, and vote on polls.
-The app incorporates Google graph API to create charts and mailgun API to send email notifications to the user whenever a user creates a new poll, or when someone's voted on a poll.t)
+The app incorporates Google graph API to create charts and mailgun API to send email notifications to the user whenever a user creates a new poll, or when someone's voted on a poll.

 ## Getting Started